rzeldent/esp32-smartdisplay/README.md

 ### void smartdisplay_init()

 This is the first function that needs to be called.
-It initializes the display controller and touch controller and will turn on the display.
+It initializes the display controller and touch controller and will turn on the display at 50% brightness.

-### void smartdisplay_tft_set_backlight(uint16_t duty)
+### void smartdisplay_tft_set_backlight(float duty)

 Set the brightness of the backlight display.
-The resolution is 12 bit so valid values are from 0-1023.
+The range is from [0, 1] so 0 is off, 0.5 is half and 1 is full brightness.

 ## Rotation